johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 When we execute `GetAuthenticatedGraphClientAndClientId` we'll get back a `GraphServiceClient` that we can use to interrogate the Microsoft Graph API.
 We'll also get back the client ID of the Graph API App.
 We'll need this later.
 Note that the `AuthenticatedGraphClientFactory` requires the client ID, client secret and tenant ID of the Azure AD App Registration.

-Now we have the ability to interrogate the Microsoft Graph API, we can write a `UserClaimsParser.cs` class that will interrogate it and return the app role assignments for the user:
+Now we have the ability to interrogate the Microsoft Graph API, we can write a `PrincipalService.cs` class that will interrogate it and return the app role assignments for the user:

 ```cs
 using System;